Recorder of Deeds Contact Information

 If a document is rejected, it will be corrected quickly and resubmitted rather than returning it in the mail and then the sender returning it to the Recorder’s office.

-*Have a ceremony performed within 30 days from the date of issuance in the State of Missouri
+• Must have a ceremony performed within 30 days from the date of issuance in the State of Missouri.
+If the wedding date is more than 30 days from the application date, the couple must wait to pick up the license.

-PLEASE NOTE: It is the responsibility of the person performing the ceremony to return the completed license to the Recorder of Deeds office within 15 days of the ceremony.
+• The person performing the ceremony is required by law to return the completed license to the Mercer County Recorder of Deeds office within 15 days of the ceremony.

 Military discharges are recorded at no cost.
 The original DD-214 must be presented.